DefElement: an encyclopedia of finite element definitions: Defining finite elements

 \section{Defining finite elements}

 In this section, we give an overview of the definition of finite elements.
 First, we define the names we use for the sub-entities of a reference cell.
+These definitions are summarised for cells of topological dimensions 0 to 4 in \cref{table:entities}, although these could trivially be extended to higher dimensional cells.

-\begin{definition}[Sub-entities] The sub-entities of a polytope $\refel\subset\mathbb{R}^d$ are its vertices, edges, faces, and volumes: these have dimension 0, 1, 2 and 3 (respectively).
+\begin{definition}[Sub-entities] The sub-entities of a polytope $\refel\subset\mathbb{R}^d$ of dimension 0, 1, 2 and 3 are called vertices, edges, faces, and volumes (respectively).
 The \emph{codimension} of a sub-entity is computed by subtracting the dimension of the sub-entity from the topological dimension $d$.
-Sub-entities of codimension 0, 1, 2 and 3 are called \emph{the cell}, \emph{facets}, \emph{ridges} and \emph{peaks} respectively.
-These definitions are summarised for cells of topological dimensions 0 to 3 in \cref{table:entities}. \end{definition}
+Sub-entities of codimension 0, 1, 2 and 3 are called \emph{the cell}, \emph{facets}, \emph{ridges} and \emph{peaks} (respectively).